mattytrog/Yaesu-FT757GX/README.txt

 READ THE README_FIRST FILE NOW PLEASE!!!

+Firmware by R. Kauls
+PCB gerbers by M. Bostock

 This project has a SLIM PITCH of 0.070 inches(1.778mm) Standard 2.54mm (0.100) pitch pins will NOT FIT.
 I made and tested an adapter board but it was in the way of the morse keyer switch PCB, so has been discarded.